jlpteaching/dinocpu-wq21/assignments/assignment-3.md

 Below is a diagram of the pipelined DINO CPU.
 This diagram includes all control wires unlike the diagram in [Assignment 2](assignment-2.md) in addition to all of the MUXes needed.

+**Notice: Please be aware that in some of the connections we have not specified what bits of a signal must be connected to the input of a module.
+While working on this assignment, please make sure you specify the proper bits, wherever needed in your implementation.**

 The pipelined design is based very closely on the single cycle design.
 You may notice there are a few minor changes (e.g., the location of the PC MUX).